 RAMIN SHOKRIZADE: The technology for this has gotten quite sophisticated.

 HENN: Ramin Shokrizade is a game economist for Wargame America, a big gaming company.
+[POST-BROADCAST CORRECTION: The name of the company is Wargaming America.]
 He began his career as a neuroscientist, and then studied behavioral economics.
 He got into games because it gave him a chance to study people in a natural setting instead of a lab.

 SHOKRIZADE: I vowed that I would not continue doing research in this space until I got the consent of a human population to do so.
 And in this case, I have a ready population of consenting adults that I'm able to observe now, in the gaming space.
 So I'm quite happy about that.